CME211/notes/syllabus.md

 ## Communication

-We will be using Canvas to send announcements and as a discussion board for the homework projects.
-Please use this if you have questions regarding course material.
+We will be using Canvas to send announcements and Piazza as a discussion board for the homework projects.
+Please use Piazza if you have questions regarding course material.

 Please visit the CME211 Canvas page: <https://canvas.stanford.edu/courses/142634>